mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 "Could I bother you for a couple more for myself and a friend?"

-"Just keep those pohua shipments coming in," she said, and handed me two of the same kind.
+"Just keep those pohua shipments coming in," she said, then handed me two of the same kind.
 I reached out to take them, but she didn't let go.
 "I mean it," she said under her breath, "I need more.
 That last shipment you gave me was makes a far superior syrup than idze."

 I looked at her and smiled uncomfortably, "Y-yea...
 I'll...
 See what I can do."